-Interest sensitivity of the book is a measure of the change in the present value of an asset or liability due to a change in interest rates.
+Interest sensitivity of interest bearing assets and liabilities is a measure of the change in the present value of an asset or liability due to a change in interest rates.

 Sensitivity has been measured to a 100 basis point parallel downward shift in interest rates out to the last repricing period of the book.
 This figure is found by summing the present values of the exposures across the different maturity periods.
 A positive figure means the portfolio will be adversely affected by a rate rise.